jitsi/Sphinx4-HTTP-server/README.md

 }
 ```

-If the server is set to use a chunked reply, however, it will look like this:
+If the server is set to use a chunked reply it will look like this:
 ```
   {
     "objecets":[